Chapter 15:

 -Okay, I'll give it.

 He reached into his coat pocket.
-Suddenly, he quickly pulled out a small object with a wooden handle and an iron tube and aimed it at her.
+Suddenly, he quickly pulled out a strange object with a wooden handle and an iron tube, intending to point it at her.

 "This thing... it's like his!!!"